tkaitchuck/aHash/README.md

 There are several efforts to build a secure hash function that uses AES-NI for acceleration, but this is not one of them.

+## Compatibility

+Currently aHash is pre 1.0.
+So new versions may change the algorithm slightly resulting in the new version producing different hashes than the old version even with the same keys.
+Additionally aHash does not currently guarantee that it won't produce different hash values for the same data on different machines.

 ## Supported CPUs

 Hardware AES instructions are built into Intel processors built after 2010 and AMD processors after 2012.